 - Shares that are exchanged by a participant or withheld by the Company to pay the exercise price of a stock option or stock appreciation right granted under the Restated Plan, as well as any shares exchanged or withheld to satisfy any applicable tax withholding obligations related to any stock option or stock appreciation right, will not be counted against the Share Limit and will again be available for subsequent awards under the Restated Plan.
-Shares that are exchanged by a participant or withheld by the Company as full or partial payment in connection with any full-value award granted under the Restated Plan, as well as any shares exchanged by a participant or withheld by the Company to satisfy any applicable tax withholding obligations related to any full-value award granted under the Plan, will not be counted against the Share Limit and will again be available for subsequent awards under the Restated Plan. - In addition, shares that are exchanged by a participant or withheld by the Company as full or partial payment in connection with any award granted under the Existing Plan or the 2011 Plan, as well as any shares exchanged by a participant or withheld by the Company to satisfy any applicable tax withholding obligations related to any award granted under the Existing Plan or the 2011 Plan, shall be available for new awards under the Restated Plan. - To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the Restated Plan. - In the event that shares are delivered in respect of a dividend equivalent right, the actual number of shares delivered with respect to the award shall be counted against the Share Limit.
+Shares that are exchanged by a participant or withheld by the Company as full or partial payment in connection with any full-value award granted under the Restated Plan, as well as any shares exchanged by a participant or withheld by the Company as full or partial payment in connection with any full-value award granted under the Restated Plan, as well as any shares exchanged by a participant or withheld by the Company to satisfy any applicable tax withholding obligations related to any full-value award granted under the Restated Plan, as well as any shares exchanged by a participant or withheld by the Company to satisfy any applicable tax withholding obligations related to any full-value award granted under the Restated Plan. - In addition, shares that are exchanged by a participant or withheld by the Company as full or partial payment in connection with any award granted under the Existing Plan or the 2011 Plan, as well as any shares exchanged by a participant or withheld by the Company to satisfy any applicable tax withholding obligations related to any award granted under the Existing Plan or the 2011 Plan, shall be available for new awards under the Restated Plan. - To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the Share Limit and will again be available for subsequent awards under the Restated Plan. - In the event that shares are delivered in respect of a dividend equivalent right, the actual number of shares delivered with respect to the award shall be counted against the Share Limit.
 (For purposes of clarity, if 1,000 dividend equivalent rights are granted and outstanding when the Company pays a dividend, and 50 shares are delivered in payment of those rights with respect to that dividend, 50 shares shall be counted against the Share Limit.)